superstreamlabs/kafka-analyzer/config-examples/README.md

 ## 🌐 Platform-Specific Notes

 ### Confluent Cloud
-- Get broker URLs from your cluster overview
+- Get broker URL from your cluster overview (single endpoint)
 - Use API Key as username, API Secret as password
+- Uses official Confluent Cloud methodology with `@confluentinc/kafka-javascript` library
 - Always uses SASL_SSL with PLAIN mechanism
+- Only one broker URL is needed (not multiple endpoints)
+- Session timeout set to 45000ms as per official recommendations

 ### Confluent Platform
 - Standard Kafka protocol with SASL authentication